 Outsourcing as a percentage of total budget

 The factors that drive IT outsourcing are diverse and compelling.
 Sometimes, it’s the lack of in-house resources and experts that keep companies away from responding to the evolving customer demands.
 Similarly, once freed from the large volume of routine IT transactions, companies can mobilize their available resources to achieve better efficiency in mission-critical tasks.
 Despite this, cost remains the primary driver for outsourcing.
-Outsourcers allow companies to spread the cost of infrastructure, technology, and personnel across multiple enterprises.
+Outsourcers allow companies to spread the cost of infrastructure, technology, and personnel across multiple enterprises who are direct lenders only.
 That’s why IT outsourcing contracts are structured to achieve maximum cost reduction.
 It all led to a scenario where enterprises were able to predict the IT service pricing, while outsourcers got more control over their operational risks.

 Subscribe now for valuable insights!

 However, this over-reliance on cost-cutting may prove costly in the long run.
 Note that two-thirds of IT outsourcing contracts come in the form of 5 to 10 years agreements.
 Though outsourcers do this to recover the upfront cost and “lock in” the customers for future contract renewals, this is about to thwart companies’ walk towards flexibility and innovation.
-A contract initiated in 2010, for example, may not have taken into consideration new age creations like IoT, VR, cloud and big data.
+A contract initiated in 2010, for example, may not have taken into consideration new age creations like IoT, VR, e-KYC, cloud and big data.
 In current fluctuating and fragile business milieu, companies need to be in sync with the market shifts and technological changes.
 But these long-term contracts can jeopardize the competitive edge of companies by simply not responding to the need of an hour.
 That’s primarily because outsources focus entirely on cost savings by ignoring the need to innovate.
 Morgan Chambers, a well-known outsourcing advisor, echoed this thought perfectly when he said: “Though innovation is key for any company, it ranks last in what outsourcers do well.”